Summer Research Grants

 Note re: COVID-19 Pandemic

-At this point we are hopeful that the 2021 summer SOAR program will take place undeterred, but we may well expect at a minimum certain kinds of changes, such as reduced or eliminated social gathering opportunities, weekly colloquium meetings held virtually, etc. The SOAR program will follow any directions given by the CDC, federal and local government, and Moravian University.
+At this point we expect that the 2022 summer SOAR program will take place undeterred, but adaptations, such as reduced or eliminated social gathering opportunities, weekly colloquium meetings held virtually, etc., may be necessary depending on the current circumstances.
+The SOAR program will follow any directions given by the CDC, federal and local government, and Moravian University.
 The health of our students, faculty, staff, and larger community is our top priority.
 It may be difficult or even impossible for us to support projects requiring on-campus/in-person work, but at this time we are optimistic that we can accommodate both in-person and remote research projects and we are accepting applications for either type.